Congenital rubella syndrome: Prevention

-Vaccinating the majority of the population is effective at preventing congenital rubella syndrome.
+Vaccinating most of the population is effective in preventing congenital rubella syndrome.
 With the introduction of the rubella vaccine in 1969, the number of cases of rubella in the United States has decreased 99%, from 57,686 cases in 1969 to 271 cases in 1999.
 For women who plan to become pregnant, the MMR (measles, mumps, rubella) vaccination is highly recommended, at least 28 days before conception.
-The vaccine should not be given to women who are already pregnant as it contains live viral particles.
+The vaccine should not be given to women who are already pregnant, as it contains live viral particles.
 Other preventative actions can include the screening and vaccinations of high-risk personnel, such as medical and child care professionals.

 Infants with birth defects suspected to be caused by congenital rubella infection should be investigated thoroughly.
 Confirmed cases should be reported to the local or state health department to assess control of the virus, and isolation of the infant should be maintained.

 Management

 Infants with known rubella exposure during pregnancy or those with a confirmed or suspected infection should receive close follow-up and supportive care.
 There are no medications or antivirals that will shorten the clinical course of the virus.
 Only those with immunity to rubella should have contact with infected infants, as they can shed viral particles in their respiratory secretions through 1 year of age (unless they test with repeated negative viral cultures at age 3 months).
 Many infants can be born with multiple birth defects that require multidisciplinary management and interventions based on clinical manifestations.
 Often, these infants will require an extended period or lifelong follow-up with medical specialists.
 Early diagnosis of congenital rubella syndrome is important for planning future medical care and educational placement.